ashutoshmjain/gita/src/mathuraChap07.md

 ## 7.3

-`Maharishi` placed the statue in his room at waist height.
+`Maharishi` placed the statue in his hut at waist height.

 Every night he lit a small fire and sat in front of the statue.
 On twenty fist night - the night of full moon - he must have stared for over an hour - seeking resolve.
 He didn't know when he slipped into a trance.
 His eyes half closed, and lips murmuring.
 To an outsider it appeared as if he was chanting a `mantra`, but  he was talking to his father - a first of his life - after spending fifty years unhinged!
+Moonlight filled his hut.
+It was bright as the day!

 `Sakti Muni` appeared younger and strong - `Maharishi` himself felt frail. `Sakti's` long hair well-made while his own felt unkempt.
-He wanted to sit down to shoulder the weight of the moment when `Sakti` held his hand.
+He wanted to sit down - to shoulder the weight of the moment -  when `Sakti` held his hand.
 He felt energy flowing into his chest. `Maharishi` felt compassion for everything around.
 He felt thankful for the trees and air -  and the earth beneath his feet as he looked down to find nothing!

-Where am I? - he asked !
+Where am I? - he almost shrieked !
 But he didn't get a response other than a big smile on `Sakti's` face.

-As the euphoria settled a bit, `Maharishi` found himself in a maze.
+As the euphoria settled a bit, the dream became somewhat real. `Maharishi` found himself in a maze.
 He was running for an exit, but every door was closed.
-There was no exit because all the exits were manned by the dead of his revenge.
+There was no free exit.
+All the exits were manned by the dead of his revenge.
 He felt like a little child lost in a village fair.

-I did it for you - `Maharishi` shrieked - where are you now - get me out of here! - he wanted `Sakti` to say a word.
+I did it for you - `Maharishi` resigned - where are you - get me out of here! - He sat down - leaving himself to fate.
+He wanted `Sakti` to say a word.
 And this time he got a response.
 The question probably came from the guts of his soul.

-Did I ask you to take a revenge ? - asked `Sakti Muni`?
+Did I ask you to take a revenge ? - said `Sakti Muni`?

 But what am I supposed to do if someone killed my clan ? - `Parasara` continued with same naïvety.